https://invisible-island.net/ncurses/

 that do not happen to be present in one configuration or another.

-The sample ".map" (and ".sym") files are generated using a set of
+The sample ".map" (and ".sym") files were generated using a set of

-scripts which build several configurations for each release version,
+scripts which built several configurations for each release version,

 These sample ".map" files will not cover all possible combinations.